2009 swine flu pandemic in Costa Rica: July and August contagion surge

 As a result of a wave of new cases that occurred by early July, the Ministry of Health announced a new strategy to deal with this peak that resulted in increased deaths.
-Beginning July 11, 2009, testing for the virus will be conducted only on patients with risk factors and critical cases, including those with fever above 39 °C and patients with respiratory difficulties, as the main objective now is to reduce mortality rather than avoid contagion.
+Beginning July 11, 2009, testing for the virus will be conducted only on patients with risk factors and critical cases, including those with fever above 39 °C and patients with respiratory difficulties, as the primary objective now is to reduce mortality rather than avoid contagion.
 This policy means that statistics regarding the number of cases will no longer reflect the total number of actual cases.
-Also, mid-year school vacations were extended one week in order to curb contagion.
+Also, mid-year school vacations were extended one week to curb contagion.

-On July 21 the Ministry of Health, in agreement with the Catholic Church, and in order to prevent a massive contagion, prohibited the traditional pilgrimage to the Basílica de Nuestra Señora de los Ángeles (Our Lady of the Angels Basilica), patroness of catholic Costa Ricans.
-This pilgrimage takes places every year on August 1 since 227 years ago, and this is the first time ever that is suspended.
+On July 21 the Ministry of Health, in agreement with the Catholic Church, and to prevent a massive contagion, prohibited the traditional pilgrimage to the Basílica de Nuestra Señora de los Ángeles (Our Lady of the Angels Basilica), patroness of catholic Costa Ricans.
+This pilgrimage has occurred every year on August 1 since 227 years ago, and this is the first time it has been suspended.
 Health authorities estimate the risk of contagion in 20,000 people, as around two million pilgrims would have participated in this traditional religious event.

-On July 31 local authorities announced that the country was selected among the sample countries that will be part of the test of the vaccine developed by Swiss pharmaceutical Novartis.
+On July 31, local authorities announced that the country was selected among the sample countries that will be part of the test of the vaccine developed by Swiss pharmaceutical Novartis.
 The local sample will include 784 Costa Ricans ages 3 to 64.
-Besides Costa Rica, this vaccine prototype will be tested also in Mexico and the United States.
+Besides Costa Rica, this vaccine prototype will also be tested in Mexico and the United States.

-As of November 4 the Costa Rican Ministry of Health had 1,596 confirmed cases, 1,275 pending cases, 8,000 already discarded, and 38 deaths, with an infection rate of 35,32 per 100,000 people.
+As of November 4, the Costa Rican Ministry of Health had 1,596 confirmed cases, 1,275 pending cases, 8,000 already discarded, and 38 deaths, with an infection rate of 35,32 per 100,000 people.